openfoodfacts/openfoodfacts-infrastructure/docs/prod-architecture.md

 We have a container for the [NGINX reverse proxy](./nginx-reverse-proxy.md)

-This proxy might be cascading to another nginx specific to an installation (itself cascading to eg. an Apache for some of the requests).
+This proxy might be cascading to another Nginx specific to an installation (itself cascading to eg. an Apache for some of the requests).

 ## One application - one container